heiderick13/space-tourism/README.md

 ### Disclaimer

-This is still a work in progress so for now you you'll have a better experience using the site on a desktop screen
+This is still a work in progress so for now you will have a better experience viewing the site on a desktop screen

 ### The challenge